blazQ/wine-cellar/README.md

 Here, the message is then processed by a lambda function, that sends an HTTP request to the Telegram bot, which notifies the subscribed user.

+The user can simply manage and keep track of all the data through the use of a Telegram Bot.
+He can see the status of all the rooms, or each room individually, check the door status in real time and close it remotely.
+He can also access to charts, that summarize the history of the measurements thanks to the S3 Bucket.

 ### Services Used

 Here's a brief list of AWS services used: